 Today, the combination of innovative flavors and unique branding has led to the success of the craft beer industry.
-With an ever-growing demand for more and more unique varieties, it’s no mystery why breweries are popping up all over the nation.
-Whether breweries are established or just getting off the ground, it’s important for brewers to know what options there are in terms of brewery tax benefits.
+With an ever-growing demand for more and more unique varieties, it’s no mystery why breweries are popping up nationwide.
+Whether breweries are established or just getting off the ground, brewers need to know what options there are regarding brewery tax benefits.

 Like any business, producing and retaining enough of your profit is critical to sustainability, and beer is no different.
-Here is a list of 5 brewery tax tips that will help you maximize your wealth and keep those taps flowing.
+Here is a list of 5 brewery tax tips to help you maximize your wealth and keep those taps flowing.

 Do you think that research and development only happen at tech companies?
 Think again.
-Breweries are constantly innovating the brewing process, developing new or improved product formulas and testing out new procedures — all of which are qualifying R&D activities.
-The tax credit can be applied to expenses associated with any R&D activities, including wages, supplies and services used during the process.
+Breweries are constantly innovating the brewing process, developing new or improved product formulas, and testing new procedures — all qualifying R&D activities.
+The tax credit can be applied to expenses associated with any R&D activities, including wages, supplies, and services used during the process.

 How to Qualify for the Brewery Tax Credit

 Charitable giving is an exceptional way to save some cash throughout the year.
-Contrary to popular belief, charitable giving can mean donating physical items rather than just straight cash.
-Like other businesses that have an inventory supply, breweries often have an excess of inventory or out of season beer throughout the year.
+Contrary to popular belief, charitable giving can mean donating physical items rather than straight cash.
+Like other businesses with an inventory supply, breweries often have an excess of inventory or out-of-season beer throughout the year.

 Example of the Brewery Tax Savings

-Note: Be sure to keep documentation of the donation as well as a signed form from the charity to receive the tax benefit.
+Note: Be sure to keep documentation of the donation and a signed form from the charity to receive the tax benefit.

 For brewpubs, customer tips are a critical part of employee compensation.
-The FICA tip credit gives brewpubs the chance to claim a credit on their federal taxes, including social security and Medicare.
-Note that this credit is only applicable to tips that put the employee more than the national minimum wage ($7.25 per hour).
+The FICA tip credit allows brewpubs to claim a credit on their federal taxes, including social security and Medicare.
+Note that this credit only applies to tips that put the employee above the national minimum wage ($7.25 per hour).
 Employers are responsible for 7.65% of FICA payroll taxes, making this credit a huge asset when properly utilized.
 A simple year-end payroll report will showcase all the necessary information to qualify for this credit.

 Section 179

-Section 179 of the IRS tax code gives businesses the opportunity to deduct the full purchase price of qualifying equipment and software purchased or financed during the tax year.
-To encourage business growth and investing, this deduction is one of the few that really helps small businesses grow their operation.
+Section 179 of the IRS tax code allows businesses to deduct the full purchase price of qualifying equipment and software purchased or financed during the tax year.
+To encourage business growth and investing, this deduction is one of the few that helps small businesses grow their operation.

 While businesses used to write off a portion of the purchase each year as a part of depreciation, this deduction allows businesses to write off the entire purchase price for the year they buy it (up to $1,080,000 in 2022).
 This covers everything from software, corporate vehicles, and machinery.